Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: Introduction

-In \cite{krupa_harmonic_2022}, an MPC formulation heavily inspired by \cite{limon_mpc_2008} was presented.
-This formulation, named harmonic model predictive control (HMPC), also tracks piece-wise constant references by including an artificial reference in the optimization problem.
-The difference, however, is that the artificial reference is in the form of a harmonic signal, instead of the constant one used in \cite{limon_mpc_2008}.
-The authors show that this modification may lead to a significantly larger domain of attraction and performance when working with small prediction horizons, which is a desirable property for its implementation in embedded systems, where the use of a small prediction horizon is desirable to reduce the computational and memory requirements of the controller.
-The downside of the formulation is that the use of a harmonic artificial reference comes at the cost of the inclusion of second-order cone constraints, resulting in an optimization problem which is no longer a quadratic programming (QP) problem.
+In \cite{krupa_harmonic_2022}, the authors present a linear MPC formulation that uses a parameterized harmonic signal as an artificial reference for tracking piece-wise affine set-points.
+The formulation, named Harmonic Model Predictive Control (HMPC), retains the recursive feasibility and asymptotic stability properties of the original linear MPC for tracking~\cite{limon_mpc_2008}.
+Additionally, in~\cite{krupa_harmonic_2022}, the authors show that the use of a harmonic artificial reference may lead to a significantly larger domain of attraction and better performance when working with small prediction horizons.
+The downside of the HMPC formulation is that the use of a harmonic artificial reference comes at the cost of the inclusion of second-order cone constraints, resulting in an optimization problem which is no longer a quadratic programming (QP) problem.
 However, in \cite{krupa_efficiently_2022} the authors presented an efficient solver for the HMPC formulation, showing that its solution-time is comparable to state-of-the-art QP solvers applied to alternative MPC formulations.

+Harmonic signals (otherwise known as sinusoidal signals) are a particular class of periodic signal that are found in many practical applications, such as power electronics \cite{Karamanakos_OJIA_2020, Ordonez_TPE_2023}, robotics~\cite{Lafmejani_RAL_2020} or spacecraft rendezvous \cite{leomanni_sum--norms_2020,dong_novel_2022}.